 Fourth, performance of the data protection impact assessment.
 Where a type of data processing in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural person, FinTech companies shall, prior to the data processing, carry out an assessment of the impact of the envisaged processing operations on the protection of personal data.

-An assessment most likely shall be required if automatic processing of data is intended to provide information, make predictions or take measures/decisions based on a person’s: behavior, economic situation, health, location, personal preferences, race/ethnic origin .
+An assessment is required if automatic processing of data is intended to provide information, make predictions or take measures/decisions based on a person’s: behavior, economic situation, health, location, personal preferences, race/ethnic origin .

-An assessment shall also be required before commencing to perform monitoring (e.g., video surveillance) in publicly accessible areas on a large scale, or when processing large scale filing systems containing biometric data.
+An assessment is also required before commencing to perform monitoring (e.g., video surveillance) in publicly accessible areas on a large scale, or when processing large scale filing systems containing biometric data.

 Finally, Cross-Border Data Transfers.
 In today’s world, it is increasingly important to be able to move data freely to wherever those data are needed.
 The transfer of personal data to recipients outside the EEA is allowed if the jurisdiction in which the recipient is located is deemed to provide an adequate level of data protection; or the data exporter puts in place appropriate safeguards; or a derogation or exemption applies.